spandex-project/spandex_datadog/README.md

 A simple way to think about it is that if you are seeing 1000 request per second and `batch_size` is 10, then you'll be making 100 requests per second to Datadog (probably a bad config).
-With `sync_threshold` set to 10, only 10 of those requests can be processed concurrently before the work is done synchronously (not waiting for the asynchronous ones to complete even).
+With `sync_threshold` set to 10, only 10 of those requests can be processed concurrently before trace calls become synchronous.

 This concept of backpressure is very important, and strategies for switching to synchronous operation are often surprisingly far more performant than purely asynchronous strategies (and much more predictable).